Cisplatin/Cisplatin/README.md

 python manage.py migrate && python manage.py runserver 8000
 ```

-## To Do
+## Current To Do

-- Make a cleaner favicon, add a robots.txt
+- Add a "Copy to Clipboard" for PGP
-- Add a nice 404 page
+- Work on PGP section aesthetics
-- Include sections for PGP key, work experience
+- Make the homepage interactive somehow
-- An interactive homepage
+- Add current Spotify/Github activity